A new collector’s guide to Renaissance bronzes

 The sculpture, unidentified until recently, fetched a cool $27.8 million at Christie’s, and still holds the world record for the most expensive Renaissance bronze.
 In the past decade Christie’s has also rediscovered works by Giambologna (1529-1608) and Barthelemy Prieur (1536-1611).

-Systems were developed that enabled models to be cast multiple times, as well to make copies of existing bronzes, which makes identifying the rarity of a statue a key consideration.
+Systems were developed that enabled models to be cast multiple times, as well as to create copies of existing bronzes, which makes identifying the rarity of a statue a key consideration.

 During the Renaissance, bronze statues were often given as diplomatic gifts between monarchs, the aristocracy and the clergy.
 The Florentine Medici family sent a group of bronze statues to the brother of Charles I of England, igniting his passion for collecting.
 Charles I was the first person to bring them to the English court.

-‘The history of a bronze statuette and the importance of its previous owners add a lustre which can increase its desirability,’ Dickinson notes.
+‘The history of a bronze statuette and the importance of its previous owners add a lustre which can increase its desirability,’ Russell notes.